CalebCloud/pokefirered-nuzzlocke-soulbond/README.md

 ## Overview

 This patch implements first-pass Nuzlocke rules and Soul-Link toggles for FireRed.
-It includes core permadeath mechanics, proper white-out handling, and the groundwork for a full Nuzlocke experience.
+It includes core permadeath mechanics, proper white-out handling, forced nicknaming for wild captures, and the groundwork for a full Nuzlocke experience.

 ---